liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/13-kerberos.markdown

 # Authenticating with Kerberos

 You can use Kerberos to authenticate Microsoft Windows &trade; accounts with
 @product@.
-This is done completely through configuration, by using a combination of @product@'s LDAP support and a web server that supports the Kerberos protocol.
+This is done completely through configuration by using a combination of @product@'s LDAP support and a web server that supports the Kerberos protocol.